0x00wolf/hkrsAI/README.md

 >insert ./relative/path/filename.extension
 ```

-**info:** When thinking=True, '>insert' fetches the contents of a file and appends it to the query.
-Primarily a feature for developers to easily import code from their projects into the program, or to enable more advanced scripting capabilities.

 ---

-**command: >start**
+**>start**

+**info:** Set thinking=False.
+The next input will trigger sending the stored query to GPT, \
+resuming the conversation.

 ```
 >start
 ```

-**info:** Set thinking=False.
-The next input will trigger sending the stored query to GPT, \
-resuming the conversation.

 ---

-**command: >exec**
+**>exec**

+**info:** You can execute system-wide commands from within the program's Python shell.
+Note that 'cd', and 'cat' are hacked in.
+Many Linux programs will fail to execute.
+Primarily included to enable easy directory traversal for workflow integration.

 ```
 >exec